blair-aitken/AARC_lane_detection/README.md

 Given the GoPro HERO11’s wide-angle lens, calibration is essential to correct lens distortion and ensure accurate lane measurements.
 The following calibration steps use a chessboard pattern to generate the necessary camera parameters.

-### Calibration Process
+### Calibration process

-1.	**Load Calibration Video:** The calibration script (`camera_calibration.py`) loads a video of a chessboard pattern (calibration_video.mkv), where each frame displays the chessboard in various positions to capture lens distortion from multiple angles.
+1.	**Load calibration video:** The calibration script (`camera_calibration.py`) loads a video of a chessboard pattern (calibration_video.mkv), where each frame displays the chessboard in various positions to capture lens distortion from multiple angles.

-3. **Capture Snapshots:** While playing the video, press **'s'** to save frames with the chessboard visible in different locations.
+3. **Capture snapshots:** While playing the video, press **'s'** to save frames with the chessboard visible in different locations.
 Aim to take between 10 to 20 snapshots, as these will be used for calculating calibration parameters.
 Each snapshot is saved automatically in the `calibration_images` folder.

-4. **Compute Camera Matrix and Distortion Coefficients:** The script then loads the saved snapshots, detects chessboard corners, and calculates the camera matrix and distortion coefficients using `cv2.calibrateCamera()`.
+4. **Compute camera matrix and distortion coefficients:** The script then loads the saved snapshots, detects chessboard corners, and calculates the camera matrix and distortion coefficients using `cv2.calibrateCamera()`.
 These calibration parameters allow for correcting distortion in subsequent frames.

-5. **Save Calibration Data:** The camera matrix and distortion coefficients are saved to a file (`calibration_data.npz`) for later use in undistorting the video frames.
+5. **Save calibration data:** The camera matrix and distortion coefficients are saved to a file (`calibration_data.npz`) for later use in undistorting the video frames.

-### Example Usage
+### Example usage

 Run `camera_calibration.py` to perform camera calibration.
 Ensure `calibration_video.mkv` is located in the project directory.
 The script will guide you through capturing the snapshots needed for calibration.